Who was Joke()phine?

 His own antics and dressing up were no doubt both more truly competitive, spontaneous and artful – and both a better spectator sport and more alluring secret behind closed doors.

-The authoritative news about the opposite of sex from the Ray Mears of the Kama Sutra that shattering, mutual multiple orgasms and post-coital transcendence might be forgeries, or pornographic derivations or kitsch corruptions of a Platonic Form—or idle, vain, bourgeois luxury and constructions one should not be able to afford—had me beetling off crimson-cheeked to discover more.
+The authoritative news about the opposite of sex—from the priggish, Ray Mears of the Kama Sutra—that shattering, mutual multiple orgasms and post-coital transcendence might be forgeries, or pornographic derivations or kitsch corruptions of a Platonic Form—or idle, vain, bourgeois luxury one should not be able to afford—had me beetling off crimson-cheeked to discover more.

 Should one focus on the news?
-Or annoy the origin (a consummate artist at grabbing deplorable pussies by the short and curlies) by getting more satisfaction elsewhere?
-The more girlfriends I had—most of them fortunate not to encounter the style manual, detached copy editor or art critic, at least not behind closed doors—the more the London tube train tunnel seemed to rattle and roar in misdirection.
+Or annoy the source (a consummate artist at grabbing deplorable pussies by the short and curlies) by getting more satisfaction elsewhere?
+The more girlfriends I had—most of them fortunate not to encounter the detached copy editor or art critic, at least not behind closed doors—the more the London tube train tunnel seemed to rattle and roar in misdirection.

 I did not reply to the cutting that, despite living in the world as an adult and with a woman for nearly fifty years and fathering three children, he’d forever trod a line between a mincing, fading, floral-patterned, Betty Crocker or Stepford parody of womanhood Betty Friedan attacked in the Sixties—the MILF, the Me-I’d-Like-to-Fuck, the witless replica of his own desires—and a sexually menacing, charlatanous psychiatrist.(The MILP, the Me-I’d-Like-to-Psychoanalyse – probably a usurpation of his own erstwhile shrink.)

 Another role he was jealously inadequate to play: the cod-Freudian as biographer, the teller of lives.

-But maybe hideously pretentious self-parody was the point – possessing and controlling the joke that was Woman, that had so much power over him, such that she would vanish into a point on the printed or painted horizon..
+But maybe pretentious self-parody was the point – possessing and controlling the joke that was Woman, that had so much power over him, such that she would vanish into a point on the printed or painted horizon..